cacois/node-patterns-discerning/README.md

 ## Node.js Patterns for the Discerning Developer

-Code samples from my talk at Pittsburgh TechFest 2013.
+Code samples from my talk at OSCON 2014.